 Cream of Tartar

 A classic Snickerdoodle is always made with cream of tartar and bicarbonate of soda.
 The cream of tartar gives the cookies a traditional tangy flavour.
 However, if you do not have any cream of tartar you can make them using baking powder instead (which is, in fact, a combination of the same ingredients albeit in different proportions).
-Use 2 tsp baking powder in place of the cream of tartar and bicarbonate of soda in the recipe.
-Purists, however, will not consider them to be proper Snickerdoodles but if you do, it’s hard to tell!
+Use 2 teaspoon baking powder in place of the cream of tartar and bicarbonate of soda in the recipe.
+Purists, however, will not consider them to be proper Snickerdoodles but if you do, it's hard to tell!

 I think in the US the general consensus is that they should be soft and chewy.
 To get the right consistency you will need to keep a close eye on the cooking time.
 Check after around 8 minutes.
 The outer edges should be pale golden and the center should still look pale and soft (it will firm up as it cools).
 If like me you like them slightly crisper then cook until they are pale golden all over but do take care not to overcook as they bake quickly and can go hard.